salmanbd100/full-stuck-software-engineer-guide/README.md

-# Interview Preparation - Complete Guide
+# Software Engineering Mastery - Complete Guide

-A comprehensive interview preparation repository for software engineering roles at multinational companies.
-This repository covers technical skills, algorithms, system design, and professional communication.
+A comprehensive knowledge base for software engineering excellence at multinational companies.
+This repository covers technical skills, algorithms, system design, and professional communication to help you advance your career and succeed in technical evaluations.

 ## 📚 Repository Structure